 I've been dating someone new.
 Do they have a right to my property or money?

 No. Dating someone does not give them any rights to your property.
 You do not have to support each other financially.

 I am dating someone and they asked me to co-sign a loan.
 What should I think about?

-Talk to a trusted friend or relative if the person you are dating asks you to loan money to them or someone else, or to share in the cost of a major purchase, or sign as a co-signor on a joint lease or loan.
+Talk to a trusted friend, relative, or trusted financial advisor if the person you are dating asks you to loan money to them or someone else, or to share in the cost of a major purchase, or sign as a co-signor on a joint lease or loan.

 It is always best to have a written agreement before going into debt or loaning money to anyone.
 An agreement may include: